 We want to help you prepare as best as possible for making an informed choice about your study programme, explain provisions that are being taken at AUC to accommodate the effects of the coronavirus and give you an idea about what to expect should you enrol next year.
 Using the page and FAQ below, you'll find links to digital orientation activities and answers to common questions.

 Should your question not be answered below, or you would rather speak to a representative, please feel free to get in touch with us directly.

-Although physical events and visits have been cancelled until at least the end of the academic year (29 June), you can still get to know the AUC community and its campus.
-Follow the link below to chat directly with a current student, take a look inside our academic building by using GoogleMaps and view a video tour of the student residences!
+Although physical events and visits have been cancelled until further notice, you can still get to know the AUC community and its campus.
+Follow the link below to chat directly with a current student, take a look inside our academic building using GoogleMaps and view a video tour of the student residences!

 AUC is a residential programme and aims to have a close-knit community on campus.
-Right now, AUC and DUWO (the landlord and managers of the student residences) are looking into postponing the move-in for new students to a slightly later date (end of August or early September) to ensure that as many first-year students as possible are able to travel to Amsterdam and can move into their rooms while still respecting all the government advice and health regulations.
+AUC and DUWO (the landlord and managers of the student residences) have taken additional measures to make moving-in and living in the student residences as safe as possible.
+Previous measures have included staggering move-in dates for new first-years, reducing the number of shared rooms and limiting the use of common spaces and balconies.
+These measures and guidelines were taken in order to ensure that as many students as possible could arrive in Amsterdam and move into their rooms while still respecting all the government advice and health regulations.

 For incoming first-year students, how you'll move into the student residences is, in general, also dependent on the national and international developments regarding health precautions and possible travel restrictions.
 For now, our intention is that as long as the situation safely permits, AUC will facilitate first-year students moving into the student residences from 2 August 2021 to start their studies at AUC in September 2021.